Jell/method_not_missing/README.md

 # Method *not* missing
 [![Build Status](https://travis-ci.org/Jell/method_not_missing.svg?branch=master)](https://travis-ci.org/Jell/method_not_missing)

-Implements missing methods on the fly by googling its implementation on rubydoc.info.
+Implements missing methods on the fly by googling their implementation on rubydoc.info.
 Because Ruby.

 Intance variables are added when needed and missing classes are also declared at runtime.